open-rmf/bevy_impulse/examples/diagram/calculator/README.md

 # Calculator example

-This is an example that shows how to build a `bevy_impulse` workflow from a diagram that expresses some calculator operations.
+This is an example that shows how to build a `crossflow` workflow from a diagram that expresses some calculator operations.
 This is not a practical use case of workflows; it is only meant to be illustrative of how to use the tools.